Ali-EL-Badry/Ali-EL-Badry/README.md

 ## <img src="https://user-images.githubusercontent.com/74038190/229223156-0cbdaba9-3128-4d8e-8719-b6b4cf741b67.gif" width="35"> <b> About Me...</b>

 - 🧑 To know about me you can visit [My Portfolio](https://alyelbadryportfolio.netlify.app/).
+- 👨‍💻 A Junior AI Engineer, Data Scientist and Full Stack Developer.
 - 👾 A Problem solver by `C++` on different Plateform like `Codeforce` and `Leet code`.
 - 🟣 A Dataset Expert on `Kaggle`.
-- 👨‍💻 A Junior AI Engineer and Data Scientist.
 - ⌚ Currently : Taking training in `Data Science` in `DEPI`.
 - ⚡ Fun fact: I love making Arabic Poems `(She3r)`
 - 🔭 I’m currently working at :